Notification

 Spam protection

 Messages tries to detect suspected spam and lets you block and report spammers.
-If you see a suspected spam warning in Messages, you can let Google know if it’s spam or not by tapping “Report spam” or “Report not spam.”
+If you see a suspected spam warning in Messages, you can let Google know whether it’s spam by tapping 'Report spam' or 'Report not spam'.

 We use data without personally identifying you